Login to vCenter Server with External Identity Providers for SSO account stops working

 Issue/Introduction

-• You can configure an external identity provider for federated authentication.
+• An external identity provider for federated authentication can be configured in vCenter.

 vSphere 8.0 Update 1 and later supports Okta. vSphere 8.0 Update 2 and later supports Microsoft Entra ID (formerly called Azure AD).
 Starting in vSphere 8.0 Update 3, vSphere supports PingFederate.

-• While login to vCenter Server with External SSO account, the following error is thrown:
+• While logging in to vCenter Server with External SSO account, the following error is thrown:

 "Error: Workspace ONE Access encountered an error.
 Contact your admin and provide the information displayed below"